-The London Aquatic Centre, in Queen Elizabeth Olympic Park at Stratford, is an indoor facility with two 50 meter Olympic sized pools and a 25 meter diving pool with boards and platforms up to 10 meters, dry diving zone, a state-of-the-art 50 meter station gym, a cafe and a creche.
+The London Aquatics Centre, in Queen Elizabeth Olympic Park at Stratford, is an indoor facility with two 50 meter Olympic sized pools and a 25-meter diving pool with boards and platforms up to 10 meters, dry diving zone, a state-of-the-art 50-meter station gym, a cafe and a creche.
 The Centre was one of the main venues of the 2012 Summer Olympics.
-It was used for swimming, diving and synchronized swimming events.
+It was used for swimming, diving, and synchronized swimming events.
 However, now it is a vibrant and an accessible facility open to the whole community.
 It hosts a variety of activities including fitness and family swim sessions, swimming and diving lessons, as well as inclusive community sessions.
 It also hosts a range of national and international events.

 “After a post-Olympic makeover, London majestic Aquatics Centre is now flinging open its doors for everyone to enjoy, whether an elite athlete or enthusiastic amateur“, Mayor of London, Boris Johnson said.

-The Londons Aquatic Centre was originally designed by world-reowned, award winning architect Zaha Hadid in 2004.
-The architectural concept is inspired by the fluid geometries of water in motion, creating spaces and a surrounding environment that reflect the riverside landscapes of the Olympic park.
+It was originally designed by world-renowned, award-winning architect Zaha Hadid in 2004.
+The architectural concept is inspired by the fluid geometries of water in motion, creating spaces and a surrounding environment that reflects the riverside landscapes of the Olympic park.
 An undulating roof sweeps up from the ground as a wave – enclosing the pools of the Centre with a unifying gesture of fluidity, while also describing the volume of the swimming and diving pools.

 In total an impressive 628 panes of glass and 8 external doors have all been installed in the London Aquatics Centre, allowing lots of natural light into the pool.
 The Aquatics Centre is designed with an inherent flexibility to accommodate 2,800 seats, with an additional 1,000 seats available for major events.